Student Code of Conduct

 2. No Contact Directive

-In cases involving allegations of assault, injury, interpersonal violence or harassment, or when there is reason to believe continued contact between the accused and others involved may interfere with those persons’ safety, or ability to fully participate in the University community, the Dean of Students, or designee, may issue a no contact directive to the accused.
+In cases involving allegations of assault, injury, interpersonal violence or harassment, or when there is reason to believe continued contact between the respondent and others involved may interfere with those persons’ safety, or ability to fully participate in the University community, the Dean of Students, or designee, may issue a no contact directive to the respondent.

 - The student will be notified in writing of this action, and the reasons for the no contact directive.